Search

 Calculate Now!

-As it would be clear by now, a defined benefit plan is based on the individual participant’s age and compensation.
+As it would be clear by now, a DB Plan is based on the individual participant’s age and compensation.
 But what is Compensation?
 Typically, earned income (income subject to self-employment taxes) has to be used as compensation.
-The IRS has very specific definitions of what income can be considered as compensation for a defined benefit plan.
+The IRS has very specific definitions of what income can be considered as compensation for a DB Plan.

 Partnerships taxed as Partnerships

 • If your business is a partnership, and taxed as a partnership, you can consider your K-1 income for calculating compensation for the purpose of a defined benefit plan.
-The calculation would broadly be along the following lines: Net K-1 income after all deductions – ½ FICA – Defined benefit plan contributions.
+The calculation would broadly be along the following lines: Net K-1 income after all deductions – ½ FICA – DB Plan contributions.

 Partnership taxed as Corporation

-• If your business is a partnership taxed as a corporation, only your W-2 can be used for the purpose of a defined benefit plan.
+• If your business is a partnership taxed as a corporation, only your W-2 can be used for the purpose of a Defined Benefit Pension Plan.

 S/C - Corporations

 • If your business is a Corporation and taxed as a Corporation, only your W-2 compensation can be used for the purpose of the defined benefit plan.
-S-Corp owners would also receive a K-1 from the business, but since the K-1 from a Corporation is not subject to self-employment taxes, it cannot be used as compensation for a defined benefit plan.
+S-Corp owners would also receive a K-1 from the business, but since the K-1 from a Corporation is not subject to self-employment taxes, it cannot be used as compensation for a DB Plan.

 What is Cash Balance Plan | Pension Deductions